spacer

 Latex

-Latex or natural rubber is the substance obtained from the sap of the Hevea brasiliensis tree.
+Latex or natural rubber is the substance obtained from the sap of the Hevea brasiliensis tree in Asia.

-Specialised cells that lie just beneath the surface of the skin and the lining of the nose.
+Specialised cells that lie just beneath the surface of the skin and mucosal surfaces (airways, gut and eyes).
 They contain histamine and other substances which cause allergy symptoms.

 The space between the ear drum and the inner ear.
-Infection causes acute pain and hearing loss (also known as otitis media).
+Infection in the middle ear causes acute pain and hearing loss (also known as otitis media).

 Found everywhere in the environment especially associated with rotting vegetable matter.
-Because many fungi multiply by releasing millions of spores into the air they may cause allergy if inhaled.
+Many fungi multiply by releasing millions of spores into the air and as a result they may cause allergy/allergic symptoms if inhaled.

 Mucus